eatingsecurity/sesame-street-music/README.md

 Project details
 ------------

 Query results are returned from `server.js` and passed to `search.ejs` for inclusion in the index page.
 This project uses embedded Javascript templates,`ejs`.
-See <https://ejs.co/> for more informaiton.
+See <https://ejs.co/> for more information.

 On the front-end,
 - `public/style.css`